-Was it really possible that the island of a shape of a perfect heart exists in the 21st century, and that the internet ignored it for years?
+Was it really possible that the island in a shape of a perfect heart exists in the 21st century, and that the internet ignored it for years?
 How come other world photographers still didn’t discover it?
 How come nobody was using it in the promotion of tourism in the Maldives?
 Why did it not become a wedding capital yet?

 In a world where secrets exist no more, a swarm of questions was bothering my judgment.

 Heart island in Google Earth’s blind spot

-Without entering the photographs forensics, it took me a week of dedicated exploring, searching web traces of any similar place, researching government’s investment calls for uninhabited islands, browsing through the satellite images of Maldives, and even watching a stupendous amount of amateur Youtube videos, hoping that I would bump into the mysterious heart island.
+Without entering the photographs’ forensics, it took me a week of dedicated exploring, searching web traces of any similar place, researching the government’s investment calls for uninhabited islands, browsing through the satellite images of Maldives, and even watching a stupendous amount of amateur Youtube videos, hoping that I would bump into the mysterious heart island.

 I’ve learned everything about its appearance, memorized every tree and bush on it, and started distinguishing even shapes of corals around it.

 And, you know what?
 I found it!

 Flying over the Maldives with a help of Google Earth didn’t help much in locating the heart-shaped island.
 It turned out those satellite images were shot during a different tide level and sand position, changing the appearance of the island.
-Was satellite view – the heart island’s invisibility cloak?
+Was the satellite view – the heart island’s invisibility cloak?
 Could it be the reason why people did not discover it yet?